rhdhorchestrator/orchestrator-helm-operator/docs/main/README.md

 ## Important Note for ARM64 Architecture Users

 Note that as of November 6, 2023, OpenShift Serverless Operator is based on RHEL 8 images which are not supported on the ARM64 architecture.
-Consequently, deployment of this helm chart on an [OpenShift Local](https://www.redhat.com/sysadmin/install-openshift-local) cluster on MacBook laptops with M1/M2 chips is not supported.
+Consequently, deployment of this operator on an [OpenShift Local](https://www.redhat.com/sysadmin/install-openshift-local) cluster on MacBook laptops with M1/M2 chips is not supported.

 ## Prerequisites